 Everyone needs a holiday.
 Feeling overworked, fatigued and fed up of relentless grey days is almost guaranteed to have people craving sun, sea and serenity to recharge their batteries.
 Those two weeks can appear like a beacon in the calendar, promising stress-free bliss and a detox for the mind and body.
 So, when things go wrong on holiday, it can feel amplified.
 “It wasn’t supposed to be like this.
 I wasn’t supposed to lose my passport/fall ill/have to sit in an airport for six hours waiting on a delayed flight.”

 The worries that vex UK travellers the most are unsurprising.
 Lost or stolen passports and possessions, illness and flight issues all figure highly.
 We surveyed over 2,000 UK adults1 about their attitudes towards holiday worries, travel insurance and communication methods.
 The most significant concern among those surveyed was their passport being lost or stolen while abroad.
-While 38 per cent of all respondents said this was a worry, it was of particular concern to those aged 18-24, 53 per cent of whom said it was something they worried about before a holiday.
+While 38% of all respondents said this was a worry, it was of particular concern to those aged 18-24, 53% of whom said it was something they worried about before a holiday.

 Younger people appear more inclined to worry about running into problems on holiday in general.
-Only 11 per cent said that they have no worries at all before going away, compared with 27 per cent of people aged over 55.
+Only 11% said that they have no worries at all before going away, compared with 27% of people aged over 55.
 Theft or loss of possessions is another major worry for the younger group, as is the potential to become ill or have an accident while abroad.

-Previous studies2 have discovered that the vast majority (82 per cent) of young British holidaymakers admit to being more daring while on holiday, raising the potential for accidents to occur.
+Previous studies2 have discovered that the vast majority (82%) of young British holidaymakers admit to being more daring while on holiday, raising the potential for accidents to occur.
 This presents an issue when this group also displays the laxest attitude towards travel insurance.
-Only 44 per cent of 18-24 year olds claimed to always buy travel insurance, compared to 72 per cent of those aged over 55, and 60 per cent of 46-54 year olds.
+Only 44% of 18-24 year olds claimed to always buy travel insurance, compared to 72% of those aged over 55, and 60% of 46-54 year olds.

 Younger travellers are also more likely to have misconceptions about travel insurance.
 Those aged between 18 and 44 were twice as likely as those aged over 45 not to buy travel insurance because they believed they didn’t need it for holidays to Europe.
 Younger travellers are also more likely than those aged 45 or older to skip travel insurance due to expense, confusion around the benefits or simple forgetfulness.

 Mishandling of bags is also decreasing, even as passenger numbers increase.
-The number of mishandled bags dropped by 7.2 per cent between 2015 and 2016 and that trend is expected to continue in 2017 as tracking systems improve.
+The number of mishandled bags dropped by 7.2% between 2015 and 2016 and that trend is expected to continue in 2017 as tracking systems improve.
 In 2016, 5.73 bags were mishandled per every 1,000 passengers4.

 Holiday calamities are bad enough in themselves, worse still when uninsured, but things can be further exacerbated by language barriers.
 When you’re already stressed, being unable to make yourself understood can render the situation more hopeless and frustrating.
-Half of all UK tourists said they would communicate with locals using some phrases they learned in advance, whereas 43 per cent said they would just speak English.
-Men are far more likely to rely on their native tongue than women, 48 per cent versus 39 per cent, while women are more likely to learn the local language.
+Half of all UK tourists said they would communicate with locals using some phrases they learned in advance, whereas 43% said they would just speak English.
+Men are far more likely to rely on their native tongue than women, 48% versus 39%, while women are more likely to learn the local language.

 In situations involving medical emergencies, communication methods change slightly.
-The most common solution was to find someone to translate, whereas 52 per cent of 35-44 year olds would take the less reliable route of using Google Translate.
-Only one per cent of people said they would use emojis to communicate with locals in everyday situations, but this number doubles when needing medical assistance.
-Five per cent of 18-24 year olds said they would use the little digital images to converse in such a situation, significantly more than their less digitally minded counterparts over 45.
+The most common solution was to find someone to translate, whereas 52% of 35-44 year olds would take the less reliable route of using Google Translate.
+Only 1% of people said they would use emojis to communicate with locals in everyday situations, but this number doubles when needing medical assistance.
+5% of 18-24 year olds said they would use the little digital images to converse in such a situation, significantly more than their less digitally minded counterparts over 45.